guidos81/ingesttest/README.md

 This project is built on the Slim Framework, details to install it are below.

+#How to Install Slim

+We recommend you install Slim with Composer.
+Navigate into your project’s root directory and execute the bash command shown below.
+This command downloads the Slim Framework and its third-party dependencies into your project’s vendor/ directory.

+    composer require slim/slim "^3.0"

+You can then follow the instructions below to set up a new project

 # Slim Framework 3 Skeleton Application

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
 This application uses the latest Slim 3 with the PHP-View template renderer.
 It also uses the Monolog logger.